 Tours of the World of Little League Museum start with a brief orientation video.
 Inside the museum, highlights include timelines of both Little League and the Little League World Series as well as uniforms spanning the past 75 years.
-One hour is plenty of time.
+One hour is plenty of time for most visitors.
 General admission is $5, but there is no charge to view the grounds behind the museum, which include the 40,000-seat Howard J. Lamade Stadium as well as Little League Volunteer Stadium.

 Lamade Stadium hosts the Little League World Series.
 If you visit any other time than during the World Series, it’s hard to imagine the madness that surrounds the event every year as more people attend than live in the city of Williamsport.